top of page

 Reiki is NOT a substitute for professional medical treatment.
 Reiki practitioners do not take the place of medical professionals and should never diagnosis, or claim to treat or heal, any medical conditions.
 Practitioners should facilitate therapeutic Reiki sessions to compliment, and never replace, any type of medical treatment.

-Follow the link below to explore Distance Reiki session options and book your session!
+Follow the link below for Reiki therapy options and book your session!

 • Facebook